yevrah/simplerr-angular7/README.md

 This project provides some guideance on using a domain driven application structure with the simplerr projact and Angular front end.

-Angular app creation wa started with `ng new --minimal=true --skipTests=true simplerr-angular7`
+Angular app creation was started with `ng new --minimal=true --skipTests=true simplerr-angular7`

 ## Changes from the default Angular project structure